 My search for ESL jobs abroad validated what my friends had been telling me all along – that most schools abroad, particularly in Japan and South Korea, hired only native English speakers as teachers.
 But I knew that there were also Filipinos teaching English in the aforementioned countries.
 If they got hired, I thought I would also have a chance to get hired.

 I got the information I needed for the TESOL training I was planning, and a bonus – I saw the advertisement that had been posted by a city college searching for a College Dean.
 I had the necessary educational qualifications and experience for the position, so I took the plunge.
 The college was run by a city government which meant that should I get hired I would become a part of the public school system.
 Not a bad idea considering the fact that private school teachers were starting to flock to government schools because salaries and benefits in public schools were beginning to get better.
 Public schools offer teachers better opportunities and a more secured future.
 My plan A was now to find ESL positions abroad with plan B being to find administrative positions in other colleges or universities.
 It seemed plan B was shaping up.

 I happened to be on the dance floor when an opportunity was looking for a dance partner.
 I offered my hand.

-While pursuing my application in that city college, I enrolled for a 120-hour TESOL training.
+While pursuing my application to that city college, I enrolled for a 120-hour TESOL training program.